 2) Empower the parent-to-be

-When you are informed that a member of your staff will be taking a parental leave ask them for their input on what the upcoming transition should look like.
+When you are informed that a member of your staff will be taking parental leave, ask them for their input on what the upcoming transition should look like.
 The expectant parent knows better than anyone else what their day-to-day duties are and how to best transfer their knowledge.
 Involve the employee in any hiring or training processes where possible.
-This will not only make the person filling-in for them more informed, it will show your employee that their opinions and expertise are valued in all circumstances.
+This will not only make the person filling in for them more informed, it will also show your employee that their opinions and expertise are valued.
 In addition, it may also help to relieve your team member’s workplace anxieties and allow them to focus instead on the new addition to their family.

 3) Encourage contact

-Handling a parental leave positively isn’t just ethically sound, it is actually good business.
-A knowledgeable, experienced team member is extremely valuable to a business and losing them would represent a significant loss.
-Therefore, to encourage retention, ask the new parent if they are okay with the company staying in touch with them to say hello and to learn about the infant’s progress, perhaps by email or phone.
+Handling a parental leave positively isn’t just ethically sound, it is also good business.
+A knowledgeable, experienced team member is extremely valuable to an organization, and losing them can represent a significant loss.
+To encourage retention, ask the new parent if they are okay with the company staying in touch with them to say hello and to learn about the infant’s progress, perhaps by email or phone.
 Invite the parent in during a lunch hour so that they remain connected to the team and perhaps organize a collection to purchase a gift for the family.
-All this will show your employee that they are missed and they will be welcomed back with open arms when the parental leave is over.
+All of this will show your employee that they are missed and they will be welcomed back with open arms when the parental leave is over.

 4) Establish a process for off-ramping & on-ramping

 Off-ramping is when your employee embarks on their parental leave.
 Ensure you place a qualified worker in the vacant role (you can enlist the services of an experienced recruitment agency to assist!) and build in time for ‘passing of the baton’ to ensure a smooth transition.
 On-ramping, the period of adjustment when the parent returns to work, is also a vital step.
 As a manager, ask yourself these questions: